ffund/intro-ml-tss21/slides/6-tree.md

 ::: notes

-Not used often (if you look at the plot - you'll see why), but used for *pruning*.
+Not used often ([this is a good explanation re: why](https://sebastianraschka.com/faq/docs/decisiontree-error-vs-entropy.html)), but used for *pruning*.

 :::